modelon-community/impact-client-python/docs/source/working_with_workspaces.rst

    from modelon.impact.client import Client

-   client = Client(url=<impact-domain>)
+   client = Client(url=<impact-domain>) # url is optional; defaults to on-prem system on "https://impact.modelon.cloud"

 Once the client is initialized, we can create a workspace, use an existing workspace or upload one.

 Workspaces
 **********

-In Modelon Impact, each workspace has a distinct ID that is basically a slug of the workspace name.
+In Modelon Impact, each workspace has a distinct ID that defaults to a slug of the workspace name.
 The workspace name need not be unique and can consist of any string.
-It may have special characters, spaces, mixed case, emojis, etc. Also there could be multiple workspaces with the same name, but each one can be distinguished by its ID.
+It may have special characters, spaces, mixed case, emojis, etc. There could be multiple workspaces with the same name, but each one can be distinguished by its ID.
+Workspace ID is fixed on creation and does not change when a workspace is renamed.

 We can either create a new workspace with a name::